-MDMA-assisted psychotherapy (MDMA-AP) is a novel treatment for PTSD that integrates psychotherapy with the administration of midomafetamine capsules [3,4-Methylenedioxymethamphetamine](MDMA).
+MDMA-assisted psychotherapy (MDMA-AP) is a novel treatment for PTSD that integrates psychotherapy with the administration of midomafetamine capsules [3,4-Methylenedioxymethamphetamine] (MDMA).
 MDMA as a street drug is known as "ecstasy" or "molly."
 MDMA targets multiple neurotransmitters in the brain, including serotonin, noradrenaline, and dopamine, potentially mitigating fear responses and facilitating trauma-focused therapy sessions.
 MDMA is administered orally in a clinic setting.
-In 2017, The Food and Drug Administration (FDA) granted MDMA-AP a breakthrough therapy designation.
-It is currently undergoing priority review with an expected FDA advisory committee meeting on June 4, 2024 and regulatory decision by August 11, 2024.
+In 2017, The Food and Drug Administration (FDA) granted MDMA-AP a breakthrough therapy designation and priority review.
+At a meeting on June 4, 2024, an FDA advisory committee voted 9-2 that the available data did not show that MDMA-AP is an effective treatment in patients with PTSD, and 10-1 that the benefits of the treatment, along with the FDA's proposed risk evaluation and mitigation strategy (REMS), did not outweigh its risks.
+A subsequent regulatory decision from the FDA is expected by August 11, 2024.